The Evolution of Dog Tags – From Function to Timeless Identity

 The thing to remember, though, is that no matter how cool and stylish modern tags get, the factors of readability and durability remain absolutely essential.
 It’s all about striking that perfect balance between function and fashion.

-Brass Dog Tags: Our Sustainable Innovation
+Brass Dog Tags: Recycled and Sustainable

 Why Choose Brass?